plume-lib/run-google-java-format/README.md

 # run-google-java-format

+This repository contains the `run-google-java-format.py` and `check-google-java-format.py` scripts.
-Scripts to automatically download and run google-java-format, to slightly improve its output, and to add checking functionality.
+They automatically download and run google-java-format, they slightly improve its output, and they add checking functionality.

 The [google-java-format](https://github.com/google/google-java-format)
 program reformats Java source code, but has some disadvantages:
  * It's inconvenient to install, and you have to remember to update your installation periodically.
  * To reformat code, it requires a long, hard-to-remember command line.
  * It cannot check whether a file is properly formatted, which is desirable in a pre-commit hook.
+ * It creates poor formatting for type annotations.
  * It creates poor formatting for [annotations in comments](https://types.cs.washington.edu/checker-framework/current/checker-framework-manual.html#annotations-in-comments).

 The `run-google-java-format.py` and `check-google-java-format.py` scripts correct these problems.